morningspace/lab-hello-git/README.md

 To connect to the remote git from your local git, you need to generate SSH key and add the public key to the remote git.

 The image `morningspace/lab-git-local` has already created a default one for you.
 After launch the local git, you will see the welcome message with the public key output to the terminal.
-Copy the key and login to the remote git using `root:password`:
+Copy the key and login to the remote git using `root:passw0rd`:
 ```
 ssh root@my-git-remote
 ```